-where $S_{0}(x) = I(x)$, $i$ is the number of iteration, and $S_{i}(x)$ represents the $i$-$th$ level artificial shot.
-Meanwhile, $Eq.
-(7)$ is equivalent to $Eq.
-(6)$ when $i$ is 1.
-As shown in Fig. 3, to learn the mapping between an input image and its suitable multiple sets of high-frequency parameters $\alpha$ and $\gamma$, we feed the input image to two $3 \times 3$ kernel convolutions and the ReLU activation function followed by an average pooling layer and a Sigmod function.

-Finally, we combine multiple artificial shots to adapt to different enhancement requirements, which is formulated as:
+where $S_{i}$ represents the $i$-$th$ level artificial shot, $S_{0}=I$, and $\alpha$ and $\gamma$ $\in[0,1]$ are the trainable enhancement parameters, which adjust the magnitude and control the high-frequency compensation level.
+As shown in Fig. 5, to learn the mapping between an input image and its suitable multiple sets of high-frequency parameters $\alpha$ and $\gamma$, we feed the input image to two $3 \times 3$ kernel convolutions and the ReLU activation function followed by an average pooling layer and a Sigmod function.
+Finally, we combine multiple artificial shots to obtain $I_{ams}$, which adapts to different enhancement requirements.